VGR: Visual Grounded Reasoning: Experiments

-\textbf{Ablations on feature replay.} In Table~\ref{tab:detloss}b, we systematically evaluate the efficacy of feature replay through ablation studies.
-Results show that excluding feature replay where the model merely outputs regions-of-interest \textit{without} incorporating corresponding image features into the LLM input sequence leads to significantly limited performance improvements.
-This highlights the critical gain from integrating image features of boundary regions into the reasoning process, as it enables the model to leverage fine-grained visual details for more accurate predictions.
+\textbf{Ablations on dynamic visual memory replay.} In Table~\ref{tab:detloss}b, we systematically evaluate the efficacy of dynamic visual memory replay through ablation studies.
+Results show that excluding dynamic visual memory replay where the model merely outputs regions of interest \textit{without} incorporating corresponding image features into the LLM input sequence leads to significantly limited performance improvements.
+This highlights the critical gain from integrating image features of boundary regions into the reasoning process, as it enables the model to leverage fine grained visual details for more accurate predictions.

-\textbf{Ablations on the number of maximum local crops.} Since our replayed features are directly derived from preceding local features, increasing the number of local crops could theoretically enhance feature richness.
-To validate this, we conducted experiments as shown in Table~\ref{tab:detloss}c, where empirical results demonstrate that using 16 crops yields significantly superior performance compared to fewer cropping strategies.

-\textbf{Ablations on different CoT data.} We compare the effectiveness of our reasoning data (which explicitly utilizes regions-of-interest) against vanilla reasoning datasets such as LLaVA-CoT~\cite{xu2024llavao1} and MMPR~\cite{wang2024mpo}.
-As shown in Table~\ref{tab:data}, the model with region-of-interest guidance focuses more on relevant visual areas, leading to improved overall performance.
-In contrast, direct adoption of complex reasoning datasets like~\cite{xu2024llavao1, wang2024mpo} yields results even worse than the baseline.
-This may stem from the accumulation of language bias during multimodal reasoning, highlighting that appropriately integrating visual features of regions-of-interest significantly aids accurate inference.
+\textbf{Ablations on different reasoning data type.} In Table~\ref{tab:detloss}c, we analyze the performance differences across reasoning data of varying types.
+Using raw data after annotation during supervised fine-tuning introduces longer contexts, but this also makes the model prone to make mistakes, which does not benefit general question answering.
+In contrast, after summarizing and condensing them into relatively shorter rewritten data, the data and reasoning process are less confusing, therefore enabling the model to develop stronger grounded reasoning abilities.